gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

+### Performance improvements for native compilation

+Gradle needs to know all input properties, input files and output files of a task to perform incremental build checks.
+When no input or output files have changed, Gradle can skip executing a task.

+For native compilation tasks, Gradle used to consider the contents of all include directories as inputs to the task.
+This had performance problems when there were many include directories or when the project root directory was used as an include directory.
+To speed up up-to-date checks, Gradle now treats the include path as an input property and only considers files included from source files as inputs.
+From our performance benchmarks, this can have a large positive impact on incremental builds for very large projects.

+Due to the way Gradle determines the set of input files, using macros to `#include` files from native source files requires Gradle to fallback to its old mechanism of including all files in all include directories as inputs.

+### TestKit dependency decoupled from Gradle core dependencies

+The method `DependencyHandler.gradleTestKit()` creates a dependency on the classes of the Gradle TestKit runtime classpath.
+In previous versions of Gradle the TestKit dependency also declared transitive dependencies on other Gradle core classes and external libraries that ship with the Gradle distribution.
+This might lead to version conflicts between the runtime classpath of the TestKit and user-defined libraries required for functional testing.
+A typical example for this scenario would be Google Guava.
+With this version of Gradle, the Gradle TestKit dependency is represented by a fat and shaded JAR file containing Gradle core classes and classes of all required external dependencies to avoid polluting the functional test runtime classpath.

+### Visualising a project's build script dependencies

+The new `buildEnvironment` task can be used to visualise the project's `buildscript` dependencies.
+This task is implicitly available for all projects, much like the existing `dependencies` task.

+The `buildEnvironment` task can be used to understand how the declared dependencies of project's build script actually resolve, including transitive dependencies.

+The feature was kindly contributed by [Ethan Hall](https://github.com/ethankhall).

+### Checkstyle HTML report

+The [`Checkstyle` task](dsl/org.gradle.api.plugins.quality.Checkstyle.html) now produces a HTML report on failure in addition to the existing XML report.
+The, more human friendly, HTML report is now advertised instead of the XML report when it is available.

+This feature was kindly contributed by [Sebastian Schuberth](https://github.com/sschuberth).

+### Tooling API exposes source language level on EclipseProject model

+The `EclipseProject` model now exposes the Java source language level via the
+<a href="javadoc/org/gradle/tooling/model/eclipse/EclipseProject.html#getJavaSourceSettings">`getJavaSourceSettings()`</a> method.
+IDE providers use this method to automatically determine the source language level.
+In turn users won't have to configure that anymore via the Gradle Eclipse plugin.

+### Incremental Java compilation for sources provided via `File` or `DirectoryTree`

+In order to perform incremental Java compilation, Gradle must determine the Class file name from each source file.
+To do so, Gradle infers the source directory roots based on the values supplied to `JavaCompile.source`.

+This release enhances this inference to handle types in addition `SourceDirectorySet`.
+Both `File` and `DirectoryTree` types are now supported for incremental Java compilation.
+This means that sources provided via `project.fileTree('source-dir')` can be compiled incrementally.

 ### Software Model DSL for declaring external dependencies

 It is now possible to declare dependencies on external modules via the Software Model DSL: